alessio-git21/voicing-the-cheshire-cat/README.md

 <img src="https://github.com/alessio-git21/voicing-the-cheshire-cat/assets/100300894/d5af6a17-4b1d-4db6-b346-e216c1e22061" alt="Alt text" width="300px" height="300px">

-Voicing-the-Cheshire-Cat is a project that gives voice to the awesome [Cat AI assistant](https://github.com/cheshire-cat-ai/core), allowing users to interact with a chatbot and hear its responses.
-This project is powered by three Docker images, including two custom Docker images for audio generation and text-to-speech conversion (the other one is the Cat's image).

-The *modular design* of the project is due to the use of these custom docker images which can be used to power any other vocal AI assistant!

-The [audio generation image](https://hub.docker.com/r/alessio21/play-numpy-array) can generate audio from *any* numpy array that represents audio.
+Voicing-the-Cheshire-Cat is a multi-container application that leverages the [Cheshire Cat AI](https://github.com/cheshire-cat-ai/core) project in combination with two custom Docker images for text-to-speech conversion and audio generation.
+It gives voice to a chatbot by allowing users to listen to its responses.

 The [text-to-speech image](https://hub.docker.com/r/alessio21/text-to-speech) runs the SpeechT5 models inside: it takes any text as input and generates a numpy array representing the corresponding audio.
 Different speakers can be used.

+The [audio generation image](https://hub.docker.com/r/alessio21/play-numpy-array) can generate audio from *any* numpy array that represents audio.

 ## Features

-* **Cheshire Cat Integration**: Voicing-the-Cat leverages the Cheshire Cat project, a famous Italian AI assistant framework, allowing users to interact with the chatbot.

-* **Text-to-Speech Conversion**: The project includes two custom containers for generating audio from any numpy array and converting text to speech.
-This enables the chatbot to communicate audibly.
+* **Modular Design**: The multi-container application is designed with modularity in mind, making it adaptable for use in various chatbot scenarios beyond the Cheshire Cat project.

 * **No audio files stored anywhere**: The audio is generated "on the fly" without saving any audio files.

 * **Multi-speaker**: Different speakers can be used to generate audio.

-* **Modular Design**: The multi-container application is designed with modularity in mind, making it adaptable for use in various chatbot scenarios beyond the Cheshire Cat project.

 ## Requirements